-Cursors marked with the HOLD attribute have the following restrictions:
+Cursors marked with the ${\tt HOLD}$ attribute have the following restrictions:

-- 1. Under Remote Unit of Work (RUOW), cursors that have been prepared with the FOR UPDATE clause are implicitly closed on COMMIT or ROLLBACK. - Under Distribute Unit of Work (DUOW), all cursors are implicitly closed if any updates occur to the server containing the open cursor on COMMIT OF ROLLBACK.
+- 1. Under Remote Unit of Work (RUOW), cursors that have been prepared with the FOR UPDATE clause are implicitly closed on COMMIT or ROLLBACK. - 2.
+Under Distribute Unit of Work (DUOW), all cursors are implicitly closed if any updates occur to the server containing the open cursor on COMMIT or ROLLBACK.